 Barton Springs is open almost every day of the year, but it’s closed during the day on Thursdays for regular cleaning.

-Go hunting for street art
+Find street art

 One of Austin’s most iconic street art pieces started out as a love note and has taken on a life of its own in merchandise, pop culture, and even as a gif on Instagram.
 The “I Love You So Much” mural on the side of Jo’s Coffee on South Congress Avenue is one of the most popular places to visit in Austin for photos.
 There is also the “Hi, How Are You?” mural made famous by Kurt Cobain and the all-about-Austin postcard “Greetings from Austin” on the side of Roadhouse Relics, just to name a few.